timazuki/TeeSmash/readme.md

 Created by Ryozuki with the help of timakro.

 ## How it Works
-The goal of this gamemode is to hammer others on the spikes or out of the map.
+The goal of this game mode is to hammer others on the spikes or out of the map.
 When you hammer a tee, the knockback strength against that tee increases (the strength is indicated with the skin color).

-The hearts decrease your knockback and the shields protect you against adding knockback from 1 hit.
+The hearts decrease your knockback and the shields protect you against adding knock back from 1 hit.
+The ninja gives you a super hammer for 5 hits (see your hearts bar), hits can be configured through autoexec.cfg

 ## Teeworlds
 Copyright (c) 2015 Magnus Auvinen